|Vysehrad Castle from the air.|

 Another surprise was when we entered the castle driving the car and nobody charged us for anything.
 In fact, as we found out later, the Vyšehrad Castle is not really a common tourist attraction although it is simply fantastic.
 The good thing was that we could visit everything with little people around.

-What is known as the Vyšehrad Castle is actually a large area comprising different attractions that we slowly discovered while walking around the
+What is known as the Vyšehrad Castle is actually a large area comprising different attractions that we slowly discovered while walking around the premises.

 |The castle wall in Prague.|